Avoid ... Open Kettle or Oven Canning

+Since the late 1980’s we have been teaching that open kettle canning is no longer safe.
 Open kettle canning involves heating the food to boiling, pouring it into the jars, applying lids, and allowing the heat of the jar to cause the lid to seal.
-Many years ago, it was commonly used for pickles, jams and jellies, and sometimes used for juices, tomatoes and applesauce.
+Many years ago, it was commonly used for pickles, jams and jellies, and sometimes used for tomatoes and applesauce.

 Open kettle canning is not safe!
 It is especially dangerous when used for canning tomatoes or tomato products where the acid level may be low enough to allow bacterial growth.
 Never open kettle can low acid foods (meats, vegetables, soups) that should be pressure canned.